patricoferris/eios/README.md

 *Very WIP & Experimental*

+### Overview

 A little experiment to have multicore OCaml with effects on iOS (currently just the simulator).
 In particular the GCD backend for [eio](https://github.com/ocaml-multicore/eio).
 You could probably do this very quickly with the excellent [reason-mobile](https://github.com/EduardoRFS/reason-mobile), but I'm more familiar with opam+dune world from [my adventures with RISC-V](https://github.com/patricoferris/riscv-o-spec).

 This uses the dune-workspace + cross-compiler trick (similar to what [Mirage 4](https://next.mirage.io) does, but a little more manual).
-This trick requires building a cross-compiling OCaml compiler and then using findlib toolchains to switch out what compiler is used for a dune workspace.
-The submoduled multicore compiler has the needed Makefile changes to make it cross-compiling plus scripts to build and install it.
+This trick requires building a cross-compiling OCaml compiler and then using `ocamlfind` toolchains to switch out what compiler is used for a dune workspace.
+The submoduled multicore compiler has the required Makefile changes to make it cross-compiling plus scripts to build and install it.
 Something like the following should work:

 ```sh
 git clone https://github.com/patricoferris/eios